AlxWrtl/IdentiFace/README.md

 IdentiFace is a facial recognition system built with OpenCV, dlib, and the face_recognition library.
 This project enables:

-- Face Detection & Recognition: Identify and recognize faces in images.
+- **Facial Data Augmentation**: Generates enhanced variations of face images to improve recognition accuracy and model generalization.
-- Facial Data Augmentation: Generate additional variations of face images to enhance model robustness.
+- **Face Identification & Database Management**: Stores and retrieves face encodings from an SQLite database for efficient and  fast identification.
-- Face Identification: Compare an input image with stored face encodings in a database.
+- **Face Detection & Recognition**: Detects and identifies faces in images using deep learning-based face encodings.

 ---